amalrajvinoth/notification-service/README.md

 Run `gradlew test` from console.

 ## Settings
-1. Make sure all email and slack properties are configured properly in `application.properties```
+1. Make sure all email and slack properties are configured properly in `application.properties`.
 2. If GMail ia configured as your mail service then set `Allow less secure apps = ON` in Sing-in & Security of your google account to send message properly .